charm-113c/warrior-gorilla/Predicting a packet.md

 With those things in mind, I have begun exploring an alternative idea that may have broader applications.
 It is as follows:
 *Instead of predicting a packet, it would be simpler to predict an attack.*
 More precisely, we could instead predict the chances that a current stream of packets is an attack, and update the prediction with every new packet that comes.
-This is much closer to what current anomaly-based IDSs are doing, and admittedly it lacks the originality of the previous idea.
+This is much closer to what current anomaly-based IDSs are doing, and while it may lack the originality of the previous idea, it is simpler and has a broader range of application.

-In exchange, it is simpler and has a broader range of application.
+This alternative is explored further in the next file, "[[Predicting an attack]]".